andrew/ultimate-awesome/README.md

 - [awesome-confinement](https://github.com/nlm/awesome-confinement) - Infos et contenus pour améliorer le quotidien pendant le confinement.
 - [awesome-discord-activities](https://github.com/NoPlagiarism/awesome-discord-activities) - List of external Discord RPC.
 - [awesome-psp](https://github.com/normanbon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
+- [awesome-electric-grid-mapping](https://github.com/open-energy-transition/awesome-electric-grid-mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [BehavioralTaskSoftware](https://github.com/openlists/BehavioralTaskSoftware) - A list of openly resources for creating and running behavioral tasks.
 - [awesome-origami](https://github.com/oriedita/awesome-origami) - A list of origami related resources.
 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.